- Last updated:

 Since the National Tree Day planting in 2014 the dune has built a further 20 metres out to the shoreline.
 The image below of volunteers following the recent cyclone Oma event show how deep the roots go and how important it is to speed up the process by doing dune building plantings.
 Thanks to all the many volunteers who continue to help speed this process up.

 If you would like to help with restoring dunes, there are BushCare groups across the coast you can get involved with.
-For more information, refer to the Community nature conservation program.
+For more information visit the BushCare Sunshine Coast webpage.